4d/docs/website/translated_docs/es/MSC/verify.md

 ---
 id: verify
-title: Verify Page
+title: Página Verificación
-sidebar_label: Verify Page
+sidebar_label: Página Verificación
 ---

 You use this page to verify data integrity.
 The verification can be carried out on records and/or indexes.
 This page only checks the data integrity.
 If errors are found and repairs are needed, you will be advised to use the [Repair page](repair.md).